-Opened in 2002, the Ribble Link connects the once-isolated Lancaster Canal to the national waterway network.
+Opened in 2002, the Ribble Link connects the once-isolated Lancaster Canal to the rest of the national waterway network.

 The Link runs around the outskirts of Preston and flows into the River Ribble, which itself connects with the Leeds & Liverpool Canal's Rufford Branch.
 The Ribble Link is tidal, which governs its operating times.

 It contains nine locks (seven canal, one river and one sea lock) and channel widening to allow navigation by 10ft 6in beam boats.
-All boats are assisted through the Link and advanced booking is required for this very popular waterway.
+All boats are helped through the Link so you'll need to book in advance to travel along this very popular waterway.

 The idea for the Millennium Ribble Link dates back 200 years to the promotion of the Lancaster Canal.
 There were several proposals for linking the two halves of the Lancaster Canal, north and south of the Ribble, but they were expensive and eventually a tramroad was built.
 There were other schemes to link the Leeds & Liverpool Canal at Tarleton with the Lancaster Canal at Preston, but they came to nothing, as did the idea of a floating towpath across the Ribble with a short canal from the river to the Lancaster Canal.